-Fromowitz graduated in 2012 from the then Master of Product Development program (now the Master of Integrated Innovation for Products and Services (MII-PS) program).
-He worked in product development at Samsung for three years after graduating from Carnegie Mellon University's Integrated Innovation Institute.
+Fromowitz graduated in 2012 from the then Master of Product Development program (now the Master of Integrated Innovation for Products and Services (MIIPS) program).
+Before choosing MIIPS, he was a product desinger with Samsung.

-Fromowitz always had an entrepreneurial spirit, which was why he chose the program at Carnegie Mellon and why he moved to Silicon Valley.
-“People have a pre-conceived notion that you go straight to Silicon Valley out of school and grind at a start-up,” said Fromowitz.
-“But going through a program like the MPD program and getting some work experience can really help set up a framework for starting your own business.
+His entrepreneurial spirit is why he chose the program at Carnegie Mellon and why he moved to Silicon Valley.
+"People have a pre-conceived notion that you go straight to Silicon Valley out of school and grind at a start-up," said Fromowitz.
+"But going through a program like the MPD program and getting some work experience can really help set up a framework for starting your own business."

-Fromowitz noted the rewarding experience of seeing their product launch.
-“There’s a lot of anxiety in a product launch,” he said.
-“You live, breath, and sleep the product.
-But we sold out of our early bird release in less than three hours.”
+Fromowitz noted the rewarding experience of seeing Chronos launch.
+"There’s a lot of anxiety in a product launch," he said.
+"You live, breath, and sleep the product.
+But we sold out of our early bird release in less than three hours."